Flower Care Instructions:

 BLOOM BOXES

-Add 1/2 cup of water to the centre of the box every day (doing your best to avoid drenching the blooms themselves).
-Keep your Bloom Box away from direct sunlight; flowers always do best in a cooler environment.
-Your flowers are hot enough already!
-Now sit back and enjoy – we’ve already given your flowers all the attention they’ll ever need – no need to fiddle with your box.
+Add 1/2 cup of water to the centre of the box every day, doing your best to water between the blooms rather than directly over them.
+Keep your Bloom Box away from direct sunlight; flowers tend to thrive in a cooler environment.
+Once hydrated, simply enjoy, as we’ve already given your florals all the additional care and attention needed.

-For succulent bloom boxes, add 1/4 cup of water to the centre of the box every second week.
-Succulent bloom boxes are the divas of the Bloom Box family and love to be in the spotlight – give them as much sunlight as Edmonton skies will give us.
-Your succulents will be happy in their box for a long while, no need to fuss with repotting.
+For succulent Bloom Boxes, add 1/4 cup of water to the centre of the box every second week.
+Succulent Bloom Boxes are the divas of the Bloom Box family and they adore being in the spotlight; offer them as much sunlight as possible!
+This box will last exceptionally long, with no need to disturb the box or repot the succulents for a significant amount of time.

 ITTY BITTY BLOOM BOXES

-The same Bloom Box rules apply to the bitties, but in smaller quantities.
-Add 1/4 cup of water to the centre of the box every day, and keep them out of direct sunlight.
-Think of them as teeny tiny teenagers: don't overheat them, don't neglect them, don't helicopter-parent, don’t let them drink too much, and don't let their friends stay over on a school night.
+Similar Bloom Box watering rules apply to the Bitties, just in smaller quantities.
+Add 1/4 cup of water to the centre of the box every day, being mindful to keep blooms out of direct sunlight.

 VISTA COLLECTION